+'''

-Configure the health monitoring using the commands in the configure service vpls capture-sap pfcp up-resiliency context.
+configure service vpls capture-sap pfcp up-resiliency

+'''

 The health reports per Layer 2 access ID can, for example, be used to indicate the status of the access links.

-Each health report generates a single byte health value between 0 (unhealthy) and 255 (healthy).
-The base health value is 255 and decreases with the number of failed members in the operation group x the configured health drop number for the operational group.
+Each health report generates a single byte health value between 0 (unhealthy) and 100 (healthy).
+The base health value is 100 and decreases with the number of failed members in the operation group x the configured health drop number for the operational group.